 Board The Board has overall responsibility for this policy including approval and receives assurance via quarterly performance reports.
 Housing and Communities Committee (HACC) The HACC is responsible for seeking and receiving assurance on monitoring and compliance with this policy.
 Executive Management Team (EMT) The EMT has oversight over compliance with this policy via assurance reports on policy monitoring and compliance.
-Executive Director of Corporate Services The Executive Director of Corporate Services has the strategic responsibility for ensuring legal compliance with EDI in employment and oversees compliance with the employment aspects of this Policy.
+Inclusion To make reasonable adjustments to in- clude people that may be excluded due to factors such as age, disability, race, gender or sexuality and ensure they are treated fairly and with respect.